scottcha/OpenAvalancheProject/README.md

 Homepage is https://openavalancheproject.org

+Note: The project is in the middle of a major refactor to resolve a few issues.
+You can view the branches tab and look at the active branches for progress.
+The goals of the refactor are:
+1. Move to the US GFS model as the basis for the weather forecats
+2. Improve the data processing such that it will scale to worldwide predictions
+3. Adopt an improved set of tooling for gis and data maniuplation better suited to the pydata ecosystem (see pangeo as the basis https://pangeo.io/)

 Directories are organized as follows:
 - Data--Contains a zip file containing three CSVs CleanedForecastsNWAC.csv: is only the NWAC cleaned forecast data used for training